In 2013 Emma Lawton was diagnosed with Parkinson's.

 After a long-haul flight from America her neck inexplicably started bothering her.
 It suddenly felt painful and weak and lying on the floor was the only thing that eased it.
 Over the next year the discomfort got worse and she was left looking at the ground.
 Getting around became difficult and her world that once expanded now shrunk to smaller than it had ever felt before.
 She even stopped seeing friends.

-In 2019 Emma wants to open her world back up.
+Now Emma wants to open her world back up.

 She realised that if her world had expanded once before it could do the same again.
 She just needed to invest some time in herself and her happiness, something we really don't do enough of.
 Why reserve bucketlists for when you know you're dying.
 LIVE NOW, to the full, try everything.
 You don't have to give up your job to be an adventurer.
 You can stretch your horizons in your lunch hour.

-Do it with someone else
+Do them with someone else

 Have a suggestion for an adventure?
 Want to donate an experience?
 Send me an email and we can make plans.